Learning in Zero-Sum Markov Games: Relaxing Strong Reachability and Mixing Time Assumptions: Preliminaries

-where $T_{s \mapsto s'}^\pi$ is the expected time to reach state $s'$ from state $s$ when players follow policy $\pi$. \end{assumption} Theorem 5.5.11 of \citep{durrett2019probability} shows that if the Markov chain induced by any policy $\pi$ is irreducible with stationary distribution $\mu_\pi$, then
+\paragraph{Strong reachability.} We begin with the common strong reachability assumption \citep{auer2006logarithmic,chen2021sample}, also known as the irreducible game assumption in \cite{cai2024uncoupled}. \begin{definition}{(Strong reachability)} The MDP satisfies strong reachability if there exists a finite constant $L>0$ such that:

-\paragraph{Limits of the strong reachability assumption.} An optimal occupancy measure need not have full support, and it can be seen thanks to Equation \ref{eq:Equivalent_Reachability} that a non-full support breaches Assumption \ref{as:strong_reachability}. \citep{auer2008near} lifted this limitation for single-agent RL by generalizing it to a finite-diameter assumption. \citep{wei2017online} argues that relaxing strong reachability to a finite diameter assumption may render it impossible to obtain a no-regret guarantee in games against an arbitrary opponent.
-However, learning Nash equilibria may be feasible if both players somehow cooperate in exploring the state-action space.
+where $T_{s \mapsto s'}^\pi$ is the expected time to reach state $s'$ from state $s$ when players follow strategy $\pi$. \end{definition} In particular, the above definition means that strong reachability implies that the Markov chain induced by any strategy is irreducible, namely, any two states are reachable from each other by a sequence of transitions with positive probability.
+Hence, this is an assumption on how easy it is to explore in an MDP.
+It was shown in \citet[Theorem 5.5.11]{durrett2019probability} that an irreducible Markov chain induced by a strategy $\pi$ with stationary distribution $\mu_\pi$ satisfies